 Where no median is available, insufficient sales were recorded in order to compile a reliable statistic.

-Based on or contains data provided by the State of Queensland (Department of Environment and Resource Management) 2012.
+© The State of Queensland (Department of Natural Resources and Mines) 2014.
+Based on or contains data provided by the State of Queensland (Department of Natural Resources and Mines) 2014.
 In consideration of the State permitting use of this data you acknowledge and agree that the State gives no warranty in relation to the data (including accuracy, reliability, completeness, currency or suitability) and accepts no liability (including without limitation, liability in negligence) for any loss, damage or costs (including consequential damage) relating to any use of the data.
 Data must not be used for direct marketing or be used in breach of the privacy laws.